Skip to content

 This $900 sale to a vendor is not subject to tax or tax reporting and is therefore not included on the bottom Sales Tax section of the report.
 But this is still a sale for the store, so it is included in the top section of the report.

-• If you are unable to reconcile this report, or have further questions, please contact customer support at 888-407-6287, option 3.
+• If you are unable to reconcile this report, or have further questions, please contact customer support at 888-407-6287.